prefrontalcortex/usd-wg-assets/README.md

+> [!WARNING]
+> # This repository has moved
+> ## This repository has moved to https://github.com/needle-tools/usd-wg-assets and the viewer has moved to https://usd-assets.needle.tools.

 # USD Assets Working Group

 This repository contains examples of USD assets provided under the umbrella of the [ASWF USD WG](https://wiki.aswf.io/display/WGUSD).